New Jersey Alternative Teacher Certification

 Transferring Teaching Licenses from Another State

-For those teachers who have active out-of-state certification, reciprocity in New Jersey is possible provided that applicants meet the same requirements as traditional-route educators in New Jersey.
+For teachers who have active out-of-state certification, reciprocity in New Jersey may be possible provided that applicants meet the same requirements as traditional-route educators in New Jersey.
 This includes completing the New Jersey Provisional Teacher Program (PTP) through the hiring school district and passing the appropriate Praxis II exams.
 For more information on reciprocity, visit our interstate reciprocity resource or contact the New Jersey Department of Education.

 - State of New Jersey Department of Education Alternate Route Pathway